Alibi (play): Background

-Plot
+Synopsis

 The residents of Fernley Park, the home of Sir Roger Ackroyd, discuss the suicide of a local woman, Mrs. Ashley Ferrars, during the previous night.
 Ms. Ferrars had a close relationship with Sir Roger and her death has greatly affected him.
 They further discuss the impending announcement of the engagement between Sir Roger's daughter-in-law Flora and Ralph Paton.
 An attractive neighbor, Caryl Sheppard, arrives to play bridge, followed by Hercule Poirot, who has recently moved to the village.
 Caryl invites Poirot to dine with her at Fernley that evening with her and her brother, Dr. James Sheppard.

 When Dr. Sheppard arrives, he and Ackroyd discuss the late Mrs. Ferrars.
 Ackroyd had planned to marry Mrs. Ferrars after she had finished mourning her late husband's death.
 After putting him off for three more months, she confessed to having poisoned him.
 She was driven to suicide by an unknown blackmailer.
 Ackroyd is certain that she would have left him a letter detailing who her persecutor was.
 That night, after everyone has gone to bed, Ackroyd is stabbed with a dagger through the neck, with only his own prints on the handle.

 Dr. Sheppard tells Poirot of the real cause of Mrs. Ferrars' suicide and the letter that Sir Roger received.
 Ackroyd's secretary Geoffrey Raymond tells Poirot that at 9.30, he heard Ackroyd tell some unknown person that he could not give them money.
 Houseguest Major Blunt also says he heard the words when he was walking on the terrace, but was distracted by a woman in white moving about the grounds.
 The woman turns out to be parlourmaid Ursula Bourne, who is secretly married to Ralph Paton.